Hellcatlk/network-operator/docs/design.md

 3. BMO deconfigures the ports.
     1. BMO fetches all SwitchPorts referenced by the BMH.
     2. BMO removes any SwitchPortConfig that might be set on the port.
-4. Switch controller starts to deconfigure the network by calling `device.DeConfigurePort()`.
+4. SwitchPort controller starts to deconfigure the network by calling `device.DeConfigurePort()`.
 Return the port to a `cleaning` state.
     1. Verify the switch credentials (Cleaning Step).
     2. Configure the port on the switch (Cleaning Step).